 The consequences of inappropriate workplace usage can be serious for employees and companies.
 For instance, shortly before Christmas 1999, 23 workers at a New York Times administrative center in Norfolk, Virginia, were fired, and a number of other employees were reprimanded for violating the company's policy that prohibits using the corporate e-mail system to -create, forward, or display any offensive or disruptive messages, including photographs, graphics, and audio material.
 A number of Xerox employees were dismissed for spending as much as eight hours a day browsing X-rated and e-shopping Web sites during work hours.
-Two executives at Salomon smith Barney were fired after a routine check of corporate e-mail system to respond back using an attached e-receipt) about a national prayer day.
+Two executives at Salomon smith Barney were fired after a routine check of corporate e-mail system crashed for six hours after an employee sent 60,000 co-workers an e-mail (asking them to respond back using an attached e-receipt) about a national prayer day.
 Since the company depended heavily on its internal e-mail communication system, this crash cost the company hundreds of thousands ofdollars.